 Shoplifting: What Happens If You Get Caught by Security Guards?

 Shoplifting (stealing items from a store without paying for them) is often considered a stunt by many people who are involved in it.
 Some of them steal food from supermarkets because they do not have money, while many others steal everything just because they find something cool in doing this.
-These last ones are unaware of the consequences of their actions (or maybe they are aware, but they do not care about it).
+These last ones are unaware of the consequences of their actions (or maybe they are aware, but they do not care about it), just like people who don't pay bill at restaurant.
 In fact, when you steal something from a shop, your act is apparently without consequences for the commercial activity's owner: people who are involved in shoplifting often justify it by saying "at the end, the supermarket will not fail if I steal a pack of biscuits".
 The error they commit by thinking this is that shoplifting should be seen in a general way: many people who steal packs of biscuits with the same reason, will effectively led to losses to the store, and that is the reason why shoplifting should be punished.
 In addition, if someone steals items from a store, it damages both customers and employees: the first ones will experience higher prices (as they are needed in order to repair losses caused by shoplifters), while the second ones may risk to get fired (just think about a security guard who is unable to stop a shoplifter: he may lose his work if the company believes he is unable to do it).
 If you look at all these aspects, it is easy to understand why taking away a pack of biscuits from a supermarket without paying for it is a serious crime.

 Damages For You